leminhkieu/leminhkieu.github.io/research.md

                 <h3><a href="http://dust.leeds.ac.uk/">DUST</a></h3>
                 Data Assimilation for Agent-Based Models: Applications to Civil Emergencies
             </li>
-            <li style="font-size: small; line-height: 20px;">This 5-year research project, which is being funded by the European Research Council," will develop dynamic data assimilation methods for use in agent-based modelss. <a href=""http://dust.leeds.ac.uk/"">More information</a>."</li>
+            <li style="font-size: small; line-height: 20px;">This 5-year research project, which is being funded by the European Research Council," will develop dynamic data assimilation methods for use in agent-based models. <a href="http://dust.leeds.ac.uk/">More information</a>."</li>
             <li>&nbsp;</li>
         </ul>
     </div>
     <div class="6u">
         <ul class="style">
             <li>
-                <a href="https://www.turing.ac.uk/collaborate-turing/data-study-groups"><span style="background-color: #9900;" class="fa fa-user,"></span></a>
+                <a href="https://www.turing.ac.uk/collaborate-turing/data-study-groups"><span style="background-color: #009900;" class="fa fa-user,"></span></a>
                 <h3><a href="https://www.turing.ac.uk/collaborate-turing/data-study-groups">GreenRadio</a></h3>
                 Using AI for energy saving on Mobile towers
             </li>